LispCookbook/cl-cookbook/getting-started.md

 ### With your package manager

-In doubt, just get SBCL:
+If you don't know which implementation of Common Lisp to use, try SBCL:

     apt-get install sbcl

-Common Lisp has been standardized via an ANSI document, so it can be implemented in different ways: see
+Common Lisp has been standardized via an ANSI document, so it can be implemented in different ways.
+See
 [Wikipedia's list of implementations](https://en.wikipedia.org/wiki/Common_Lisp#Implementations).

-The following implementations are packaged for Debian and probably for your distro:
+The following implementations are packaged for Debian and most other popular Linux distributions:

 * [Steel Bank Common Lisp (SBCL)](http://www.sbcl.org/)
 * [Embeddable Common Lisp (ECL)](https://gitlab.com/embeddable-common-lisp/ecl/), which compiles to C,
 * [CLISP](https://clisp.sourceforge.io/)

-There is also:
+Other well-known implementations include:

 * [ABCL](http://abcl.org/), to interface with the JVM,
 * [ClozureCL](https://ccl.clozure.com/), a good implementation with very fast build times (see this [Debian package for Clozure CL](http://mr.gy/blog/clozure-cl-deb.html)),